ncan33/nlinv_estimation/README.md

 The theory is described in

-**"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects"**.
+**"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects"**, by Nam G. Lee, Rajiv Ramasawmy, Yongwan Lim, Adrienne E. Campbell-Washburn, and Krishna S. Nayak.

 This code is distributed under the BSD license.